-Figure 19 on page 231 shows the input prompts that GSKKYMAN produces when you choose 1 to create a new key database.
+Figure 19 on page 228 shows the input prompts that GSKKYMAN produces when you choose 1 to create a new key database.
 As you can see, default choices are listed in parentheses.
 In the example, by pressing the Enter key at the Enter database record length prompt, the default of 5000 was chosen.

-- 1. When dealing with certificates that might be large in size or have large key sizes, for example 2,048 or 4,096, an initial key record length of 5,000 might be required. - 2.
-The maximum length of the password specified for a key database file is 128 characters. - 3.
+1. When dealing with certificates that might be large in size or have large key sizes, for example 2,048 or 4,096, an initial key record length of 5,000 might be required.

+- 2. The maximum length of the password specified for a key database file is 128 characters. - 3.
 When creating a new key database file, you will be prompted whether you want a FIPS or non-FIPS database file created.
-For more information about FIPS mode databases, see "Key Database Files" on page 211.
+For more information about FIPS mode databases, see "Key Database Files" on page 209.

-After entering the database record length, a message displays confirming that your database was created (see Figure 19 on page 231).
+After entering the database record length, a message displays confirming that your database was created (see Figure 19 on page 228).
 You are prompted to press Enter to continue.
 Doing so displays the Key Management Menu for the database you have created:

-Key Management Menu Database: /home/sufwl1/ssl_cmd/mykey.kdb Expiration: 2025/12/02 10:11:12 Type: FIPS Manage keys and certificates Manage certificates Manage certificate requests Create new certificate request Receive requested certificate or a renewal certificate Create a self-signed certificate Import a certificate Import a certificate and a private key Show the default key Store database password Show database record length 0 - Exit program Enter option number (press ENTER to return to previous menu):
+'''

+Key Management Menu

+Database: /home/sufwl1/ssl_cmd/mykey.kdb

+Expiration: 2025/12/02 10:11:12

+Type: FIPS

+1 - Manage keys and certificates

+2 - Manage certificates

+3 - Manage certificate requests

+4 - Create new certificate request

+5 - Receive requested certificate or a renewal certificate

+6 - Create a self-signed certificate

+7 - Import a certificate

+8 - Import a certificate and a private key

+9 - Show the default key

+10 - Store database password

+11 - Show database record length

+0 - Exit program

+'''